Mbed-TLS/mbedtls-framework/docs/framework-design.md

 Mbed TLS 3.x was a library for cryptography, X.509 and TLS.
 In 2024, the cryptography part of the library moved to a separate repository: [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto).
 Many support files are used by both projects: several helper scripts in `scripts` and `tests/scripts`, most of the test data in `tests/data`, a few helper programs under `programs`, most of the test helper code in `tests/include`, `tests/src` and `tests/drivers`, etc.

 The Mbed TLS project maintains long-time support (LTS) branches (with only bug fixes) in addition to the `development` branch where new features are added.
 Fixes to bugs often need to be backported from `development` to LTS branches, which involves backporting tests, which often involves backporting test helper code.
-This would be facilitated by hosting the test helper code in a shared repository that can be consumed by all maintained branches, reducing the amount of code to backport.
+If we had a place to put files shared among multiple maintained branches, that would reduce the amount of backporting.

-The `mbedtls-framework` was created to be a shared place for files that need to be shared by two of more of Mbed TLS 3.6 LTS, Mbed TLS 4.x development and TF-PSA-Crypto (as well as other LTS branches that will be created in the future).
+The `mbedtls-framework` was created to be a shared place for files that need to be shared by two or more of Mbed TLS 3.6 LTS, Mbed TLS 4.x development and TF-PSA-Crypto (as well as other LTS branches that will be created in the future).
 (Mbed TLS 2.28 LTS was excluded from consideration due to its short remaining lifetime which would make any benefits small.)

 ### Usage of the repository